Skip to main content

 2. Open the required dashboard.

-3. To open the scene, use the arrows Left arrow and Right arrow.
-If there is only one scene in a dashboard, it opens automatically when you open the dashboard.
+3. Open a scene using the arrows Left arrow and Right arrow.
+If there is only one scene in the dashboard, it opens automatically when you open the dashboard.

 6. Specify the required parameters:

-• Layer: data layer that is used to build a graph on the widget.
+• Layer: data layer used to build a chart in the widget.

-• Grouping attribute: attribute that is used to group data.
+• Grouping attribute: attribute used to group data.

-• Grouping attribute value: if you select a text grouping attribute, specify its values.
-You can select particular values from the sample in the drop-down list or generate the top 5 or top 10 values from the sample (the top values are automatically calculated based on the aggregation attribute).
+• If you select a text grouping attribute, specify its values.
+You can select particular values from the data sample in the drop-down list or generate the top 5 or top 10 values from the sample (the top values are automatically calculated based on the aggregation attribute).

-• Aggregation attribute: attribute that is used to aggregate data and calculate the values.
+• Aggregation attribute: attribute used to aggregate data and calculate the values.
 If you want to display only the number of values, select Number of objects.

-• Aggregation type: function that is used to calculate aggregation attribute values.
+• Aggregation type: function used to calculate aggregation attribute values.
 Aggregation is performed within each group or range of data.

 7. Set the remaining widget parameters if necessary.